Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Higgs Form Factors

 In principle, when considering on-shell Higgs observables, we see that (\ref{ffdef1}) already implies that there will already be a deviation due to the form-factor.
-However, if we always consider on-shell Higgs observables, these effects can always be absorbed in a zero-momentum deviation $\kappa'_X=\kappa_X\,F(m_h^2,p)$.
+However, if we always consider on-shell Higgs observables, these effects can always be absorbed into a zero-momentum deviation $\kappa'_X=\kappa_X\,F(m_h^2,p)$ (i.e. the form factor evaluated with the Higgs on shell).
 Then, the only way to disentangle the form factor effects in (\ref{ffdef1}) is to include measurements with significant off-shellness, either in the Higgs or the other particles in the vertex.
-This observation, in turn, is the main driver in the phenomenology of these momentum dependent effects since distributions would increasingly deviate from the SM prediction in kinematic regions associated with further off-shell couplings.
-The form factor $F(q,p)$ can result in enhancement or suppression, depending on the possible existence and position of resonances.
-In the following sections we explore some illustrative examples.
+This, in turn, is the main driver in the phenomenology of these momentum dependent effects, since distributions would increasingly deviate from the SM prediction in kinematic regions associated with further off-shell couplings.